Roeegg2/roeegg2.github.io/content/post/ppu-background.md

 ### Vertical blank (vblank) scanlines

-These scanlines are not visible - meaning during these scanlines nothing is getting rendered on the screen.
+These scanlines are not visible - meaning during these scanlines nothing is getting rendered on the screen;
-The PPU does essentially nothing.
+The essentially PPU does nothing.
 (It only sets up some flags, we will see what flags and when later on) During these scanlines the CPU can write data to VRAM to setup new data for the PPU to render next frame.

 > **_NOTE:_** This also explain why nothing is displayed during these scanlines - the whole point of having these scanlines is to have a time frame where the PPU isn't rendering or reading data so the CPU can safely update the data for the next frame.